hilaldonmez/relation_extraction/README.md

-# binary_relation_extraction
+# Relation Extraction
-Binary relation extraction for chemical and protein interactions from biomedical documents
+Binary relation extraction for chemical and protein interactions from biomedical documents.
+We aim to identify whether a sentence states there is a relation between biochemicals or not.

+# Model
+Several Transformers-based models with different optimizers, learning rate, and weight decay were finetuned on ChemProt data set to find the relations between chemical and protein entities in biomedical literature.
+* BioBERT
+* SciBERT
+We achieved the best F1-score from BioBERT-based model with a binary classification layer with softmax activation and share our best model via Google Drive.

 In order to run scripts from scratch, please follow these:
 * Install [Genia Sentence Splitter](http://www.nactem.ac.uk/y-matsu/geniass/)